VinBots/robots_clp/controls/PID/README.md

 Note that the simulator resets in case the vehicles goes more than 2.5m away from the center (line 106 in main.cpp)

-## Performance
+## Results

-The vehicle was able to drive safely until a speed of 55 mph with the following hyperparameters:
+### The vehicle was able to drive safely until a speed of 55 mph with the following hyperparameters:
 |Speed (in mph)   | Kp [propoprtional]        | Ki [Integral]  | Kd [Derivative]  |
 |---|---|---|---|
 | 35  | 0.125       | 0.000286  | 1.01681  |